CosminVulpe/CosminVulpe/README.md

 - 🌱 My plans to learn in 2022: **Node JS, Typescript, MongoDB, React with Redux**

-- ⚡ Fun fact: **In my free time, I like to work out, read books and explore nature**
+- ⚡ Fun fact: **In my free time, I like to work out, read books and explore the nature**

 <h3 align="left">Connect with me:</h3>